All Episodes

 Hey, Walter, thank you.

-Hey, I have a question for you about the NWCP and their practice of boycotting businesses and other things.
+Hey, I have a question for you about the NAACP and their practice of boycotting businesses and other things.

 And we're going to call, we have a brand new movie theater open here in Fredericksburg, Virginia, which we're in a big Civil War history area here.

-And on that picture, they had a picture of the uh Confederate flag and American flag.
+And on that picture, they had a picture of the Confederate flag and American flag.

 To me, that changed history.

-And and you know, it's kind of interesting that uh uh the the American flag, the stars and bars, the ships are carrying the stars and bars that brought slaves from Africa and and other places to the United States.
+And, you know, it's kind of interesting that the American flag, the stars and bars, the ships are carrying the stars and bars that brought slaves from Africa and other places to the United States.

 And that's my point to him.

-I said, look, I said right across from you're the pub that has the English flag.
+I said, look, I said, right across me is a pub that has the English flag.

-I said, how come I understand you don't want to offend people, but every time a black person complains and NWCP comes up, uh every business runs like, oh my God, we can't do that.
+I said, how come, I understand you don't want to offend people, but every time a black person complains and NWCP comes up, every business runs like, oh, my God, we can't do that.

 Well, see, okay, see, this is why.